MuseMind-AI/docs.musemind.net/docs/en/user-guide/best-practices.md

-# Best Practices for Abacus AI/ChatGPT
+# Best Practices for MuseMind AI/ChatGPT

 ## 1. Provide a more detailed context for the prompt